 I’m just not sure about Valentine’s Day.

-But Valentine’s Day seems more about over-processed confectionery, lousy chocolate, cheesy cards, tacky lingerie, and roses imported from half-way around the world.
+Valentine’s Day seems to be less about love and more about over-processed confectionery, lousy chocolate, commercial cards, tacky lingerie, and roses imported from half-way around the world.
 A long way from love.

-I think commercialization might just be the Grinch that stole Valentine’s Day.
+Commercialization might just be the grinch that stole Valentine’s Day.

 So instead of all the hype – I’m reading poetry and making sugar cookies for Valentine’s Day.
-This is the recipe (below) that I’ve been using since my daughters, now grown-up and moved out (I carry your hearts with me) were toddlers.
+This is the recipe (below) that I’ve been using since my daughters, now grown-up and moved out were toddlers.
 We made these cookies for every special occasion – even the no-name special occasions – like when we needed a batch of summer butterflies or mid-winter dinosaurs – and we have the best collection of dinosaur cookie cutters going.

 I carry your heart with me ~ e.e. cummings